The kids loved making this melted snowman shape craft! This winter art activity is a fun way to learn shapes and develop fine motor skills!

 This is pretty much a free for all and there is no right or wrong way to make this snowman craft.
 I did explain that it was going to look like a melted snowman when completed.

-Both of my kids (ages 2 and 4) got right to work gluing the white squares all over the blue construction paper.
-Then they add the black circles and the orange triangle to the paper as well.
+Both of my kids got right to work gluing the white squares all over the blue construction paper.
+Then they added the black circles and the orange triangle to the paper as well.